goblint/analyzer/docs/sas21-artifact-description.md

 **Goblint is a general framework for Abstract Interpretation and has been used to implement a wide variety of analyses.
 For extending Goblint with some entirely different analysis, one can use `./src/analyses/constants.ml` as a jumping-off point showing how to specify an analysis in the framework.**

-The following description is about how to more specifically extend one of the analyses presented in the paper at hand.
+The following description is specifically about extending one of the thread-modular analyses presented in the paper at hand.

 ### Implementation of Analyses in the Paper
 The OCaml source code for the core of the analyses is found in `./src/analyses/basePriv.ml`.
 Each one is an appropriately-named module, e.g. `ProtectionBasedPriv`, with the following members: